Wisconsin health officials are confirming two more deaths and over 100 new cases of COVID-19.

-The National Weather Service (NWS) has issued a Winter Storm Warning for the Winona area that begins at 10 a.m. on Friday and expires at 6 p.m. on Saturday.
+The National Weather Service has issued a flood warning for the area that takes effect at 1 a.m. on Thursday and will last until further notice.

 To follow recommendations from federal and state health officials, along with the Diocese of Winona-Rochester, St. Mary’s cemetery has announced temporary changes to their operations amid the COVID-19 pandemic.

 Instruction resumed at Winona Area Public Schools on Tuesday as the district implemented its distance learning plan.

 Winona Director of Community Development Lucy McMartin joined KWNO’s “In the Know” on Tuesday morning to talk about the effect the COVID-19 pandemic is having on area businesses.

 The Minnesota Health Department is confirming five new cases of COVID-19 in Winona County, bringing the total to ten cases.